VerifyTests/Verify.EmailPreviewServices/readme.md

 <sup><a href='/src/Tests/ModuleInitializer.cs#L3-L9' title='Snippet source file'>snippet source</a> | <a href='#snippet-Initialize' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-The default behavior is to use an environment variable named `EmailPreviewServicesApiKey` as the API key.
+The default behavior is to use an environment variable named `EmailPreviewServicesApiKey` for the API key.

 An explicit API key can be used: